daanx/isocline/readme.md

 # Isocline: a portable readline alternative.

-Isocline is a pure C library that can be used as an alternative to the GNU readline library.
+Isocline is a pure C library that can be used as an alternative to the GNU readline library (latest release v1.0, 2021-08-20).

 - Small: less than 8k lines and can be compiled as a single C file without any dependencies or configuration (e.g. `gcc -c src/isocline.c`).